bitcoin-dev-project/grant-common-app/DEPLOYMENT.md

 1. Check that the `OPENSATS_API_KEY` matches what's expected in the OpenSats clone
 2. Ensure the Authorization header is correctly formatted in the request

+### Email Delivery Issues

+If emails are not being delivered:

+1. Verify that the OpenSats clone's SendGrid integration is working correctly
+2. Check the logs in the OpenSats clone for any errors related to SendGrid
+3. Make sure the `SENDGRID_API_URL` is pointing to the correct endpoint

 ### Network Errors

 If the application fails to connect to the OpenSats clone:

 1. Verify that the OpenSats clone is running and accessible
-2. Check that the `OPENSATS_API_URL` is correct
+2. Check that the API URLs are correct
-3. Test the API endpoint directly with a tool like Postman or cURL
+3. Test the API endpoints directly with a tool like Postman or cURL

 ## Adding New Organizations